What Causes Hair Loss? Every Trigger Explained

 Take a Deep Breath and Focus on the Positive

-Finally, choose to honor yourself.
-Focus on whole-woman wellness, and nourish your mind, body and spirit.
-Choose clean, green personal care products, including hair wellness solutions, and give space and time to thoughts, feelings and rest.
+When it comes to avoiding hair loss triggers, focus on whole-body wellness, and nourish your mind, body and spirit.
+Choose clean, green personal care products, including the best in natural, non-toxic hair wellness products, and give space and time to thoughts, feelings and rest.

 More From VEGAMOUR